 Since the author was born in 1943 West Punjab, which is now under the occupation of Pakistan, he narrates his personal experiences of the economic conditions of India from 1947-2001.

-I decided to explore the trend of past one decade to see what the data says about career preferences of IIT graduates.
+I decided to explore the trend of the past decade to see what the data says about the career preferences of IIT graduates.

 This article illustrates some examples of how the Indian government deals with (Information) Technology.